hamanic/kickstarter-dashboard-R/README.md

 # Dashboard R Shiny

-Dataset gathering all the projects from Kickstarter cowdfunding platform since 2009
+Dataset gathering all the projects from Kickstarter crowdfunding platform since 2009
 378661 projects, each with 15 variables such as country, project name, amount requested, amount raised, etc.